mesosphere/dcos-docs-site/pages/1.10/security/ent/tls-ssl/ca-custom/index.md

 subject= /DC=io/DC=integration-test/C=DE/ST=Utopia/O=DC/OS/OU=Programmer Unit/CN=Integration Test Root CA
 ```

-Since the custom CA certificate is a root CA certificate and the corresponding CA certificate chain is empty, we must omit the ca_certificate_chain_path parameter in the DC/OS configuration file.
-The corresponding configuration parameters must be specified as follows in the `$DCOS_INSTALL_DIR/genconf/config.yaml` file on the bootstrap node:
+Since the custom CA certificate is a root CA certificate and the corresponding CA certificate chain is empty, we must omit the `ca_certificate_chain_path` parameter in the DC/OS configuration file.
+The configuration parameters must be specified as follows in the `$DCOS_INSTALL_DIR/genconf/config.yaml` file on the bootstrap node:

 ```bash
 ca_certificate_path: genconf/dcos-ca-certificate.crt